And look, we put together a montage of the media all Twitter about Senator Rubio's appearance here in an hour.

 They need a certain number of voters constantly in economic distress, constantly in need of assistance of government.

-And open borders is a great way to provide an influx of what I what I call a the the need that they have here for permanent underclass.
+And open borders is a great way to provide an influx of what I call the need that they have here for permanent underclass.

 They're also future voters.

-And I I'll repeat again, you know, uh when the election results were in and everybody was a little bit surprised at the outcome.
+And I'll repeat again: you know, when the election results were in, everybody was a little bit surprised at the outcome.

-What was the what were the two things that were said by Democrats and by the media?
+What were the two things that were said by Democrats and by the media?

-You know, you Republicans, if you if you if you're ever going to change your own fortunes, you're gonna have to change your attitude on Hispanics and immigration and women and abortion.
+You know, you Republicans, if you're ever going to change your own fortunes, you're going to have to change your attitude on Hispanics and immigration and women and abortion.

-You're gonna have to, you're gonna have to become open border state.
+You're going to have to become open border state.

-You're you you just you're angering all the Hispanics out there.
+You just angering all the Hispanics out there.

-And I when I heard that, my my first reaction was really a Democrats are trying to help the Republicans.
+And when I heard that, my first reaction was, really, the Democrats are trying to help the Republicans.

 They feel so bad over Romney's defeat that they're offering advice.

-Hey, you Republicans, you know, you're really gonna have to do more Hispanic outreach.
+Hey, you Republicans, you know, you're really going to have to do more Hispanic outreach.

-You're really gonna have to relax your hard views on border control and immigration.
+You're really going to have to relax your hard views on border control and immigration.

-And the Republicans and their consultant class fell right in the line.
+And the Republicans and the consultant class fell right in the line.

-We are we are much perceived to be much too anti Hispanic, anti-immigration.
+We are perceived to be much too anti-Hispanic, anti-immigration.

 We've got to totally moderate our tone on that.

-We gotta be much more open to the idea of uh open borders and and uh and illegal immigration and a path to citizenship and so forth.
+We've got to be much more open to the idea of open borders and illegal immigration, a path to citizenship, and so forth.

 The Democrats actually offering to share some of their voters with us.

-The Democrats actually offering, give us some of their voters, not just Hispanic voters, but women voters too, because they told us that we're gonna have to change our mind on abortion.
+The Democrats actually offering to give us some of their voters, not just Hispanic voters, but women voters too, because they told us that we're going to have to change our mind on abortion and have to become more pro-choice.

 If we did that, we'd get more women voters.

-Really, a Democrats are interested in us getting more of their voters.
+Really, the Democrats are interested in us getting more of their voters.

 How nice of them.